 Also of interest is that Western Springs has more people living here who work in computers and math than 95% of the places in the US.

 Western Springs is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Western Springs’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Western Springs’s overall crime rate is lower than average for the country.

 The per capita income in Western Springs in 2010 was $66,362, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $265,448 for a family of four.